 We then went through and decided exactly what to keep and what to donate.
 If the toy wasn’t routinely played with or didn’t inspire some form of creativity or teamwork, it went.
 Here’s the simple list:

 - Science Kit

 That’s it!
 They’re less overwhelmed, they clean up better.
 I’m less overwhelmed and not constantly trying to get them to clean up their mess.
 We get to spend more time together enjoying ourselves.
 We have fun, quality toys that will last their whole childhood and the baby’s childhood, too.

-So, there you have it, a bare bones toy list.
+So, there you have it, a minimalist way to look at your kids toys.
 Just because there aren’t ten million things on the list doesn’t mean your kids won’t have fun.
 You can of course adjust to your child’s personality.
 Just don’t go overboard.
 A few of each of these items is more than sufficient.
 Think two or three lego sets, a couple of dolls, a few stuffed animals, a dozen books or so (use your library instead!).
 Don’t think 25 dolls, 3,000 lego pieces, and 400 books.
 It’s all about balance.